BrianSwatton/Fluke45/README.md

 #### Collaboration

-I've really just put this module here to make it available for use, as I saw a number of posts looking for something like it when researching the meter.

 If you have something you'd like to contribute to the project, I am open to suggestion for improvement.
 I am a bit of a noob with